+General Education

-General Education The purpose of the general education program at CCV is to develop engaged, self-directed, and collaborative learners who demonstrate core competencies, recognize and apply strategies of inquiry, and embrace the challenge, complexity, and wonder of our interconnected world.
+The purpose of the general education program at CCV is to develop engaged, self-directed, and collaborative learners who demonstrate core competencies, recognize and apply strategies of inquiry, and embrace the challenge, complexity, and wonder of our interconnected world.

-Core Competencies are fundamental to academic learning and personal and professional development.
-Courses fulfilling the core competencies requirement introduce students to the framework of the four Vermont State Colleges graduation standards and foster development of communication, information and technological literacy, quantitative reasoning, and writing skills.
-These skills are crucial for successful participation in public, private, and professional work and decision-making as well as further education.
+Core Competencies are fundamental to academic learning, and personal and professional development.
+Courses fulfilling the core competencies requirement introduce students to the framework of the four Vermont State College's graduation standards and foster development of communication, information and technological literacy, quantitative reasoning, and writing skills.
+These skills are crucial for successful participation in public, private, and professional work and decisionmaking as well as further education.

 Areas of Inquiry provide a variety of intellectual tools to understand the world and our place in it.
-CCV broadly defines these areas as the study of the natural world through the scientific method, the study of human expression through the arts and humanities, and the study of human behavior through history and the social sciences.
-Students can satisfy the areas of inquiry requirement by choosing from a wide variety of courses and learning to:
+CCV broadly defines these areas as the study of the natural world through the scientific through the arts and humanities, and the study of human behavior through history and the social sciences.